(Case Study)

 Working prototypes built in hours, not weeks

-AI Patient Support, Channel Optimizer, HealthSync Pro, Apple Vision Pro concept — all built using AI-assisted development tools (v0, Base44, Claude, ChatGPT).
+AI Patient Support and Channel Optimizer, built using AI-assisted development tools (v0, Base44, Claude, ChatGPT) in days, not sprints.

 Three Custom GPTs deployed publicly